quixoftic/Sxcrape/README.md

 ## Caveats

 Sxcrape is very year-dependent.
-The current version is only capable of parsing the 2012 music event schedule, and not any earlier years, nor any other type of SXSW event.
-If the differences between the 2011 and 2012 versions of the [SXSW Schedule website](http://schedule.sxsw.com/) are any indication, Sxcrape's scraper will certainly need to be rewritten in order to parse the 2013 SXSW music schedule.
-We intend to do so soon after SXSW makes their 2013 schedule available.
+This particular version is only capable of parsing the 2012 music event schedule, and not any earlier or later years, nor any other type of SXSW event.

 ## Running